d2l-ai/d2l-en/chapter_appendix/aws.md

 Because the instance you created does not expose port 8888, you can launch SSH in the local command line and map the instance to the local port 8889.

 ```
-# This command must be run in the local command line.
+# This command must be run in the local command line
 ssh -i "/path/to/key.pem" ubuntu@ec2-xx-xxx-xxx-xxx.y.compute.amazonaws.com -L 8889:localhost:8888
 ```